alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---
-It’s a criminal offence to export something on the consolidated military list without the right licence.
+It’s a criminal offence to export something on the consolidated military list outside the UK without the right licence.

 $CTA